himikat123/Radio-sensor/README.md

 # Radio-sensor

-The radio-sensor is designed to work with the Weather Monitor BIM32.
-It can work indoors or outdoors.
+The radio-sensor is designed to work with the <a href="https://github.com/himikat123/Weather-monitor-BIM32">Weather Monitor BIM32.</a> It can work indoors or outdoors.
 Powered by three AAAA batteries (LR61).
 Also, the sensor can be powered from a Li-Ion battery, but it is preferable to use batteries, since batteries are not afraid of outdoor frost.

 Currently the radio-sensor supports the following sensors:
   * BME280 - temperature, humidity and atmospheric pressure sensor